Practice Operations

 Unclear accountability

-The team is working, but responsibility is too diffuse when something needs to move quickly.
+The team is working, but responsibility is too diffuse when something needs to move quickly or get corrected.

 Handoffs that create rework